BidnessForB/postman-sdk/README.md

 ## Configuration

-Set your Postman API key as an environment variable:
+Set your Postman API key as an environment variable, then specify that variable name in config.js

 ```bash
 export POSTMAN_API_KEY_POSTMAN=your_api_key_here